sdotwinter/sdotwinter/README.md

 - ❓ Ask me about ChatGPT based plugins and bots

-- ☀️ Fun fact: I often code from the beach.
+- ☀️ Fun fact: AI will replace most of us sooner than we think.

 <br/>